bobbycomet/Conky-Studio/README.md

 **Design desktop HUDs visually.
 Ship real Conky themes.**

 No sudo.
 No package installers.
 If your distro runs AppImages and Conky, you can run Conky Studio.
-Optional nodes use existing Linux tools like playerctl and lm-sensors when available.
+Optional nodes use existing Linux tools like playerctl and lm-sensors when available [Check Requirements](https://github.com/bobbycomet/Conky-Studio/wiki/Requirements).

 **Live preview = export.** Same pipeline.
 Not a mockup.